kirokuan/jekyll/_posts/2018-12-10-setup-fluentd-daemonset-in-gcp.md

 But there are some backdraw to use sidecar:

-- every pod own its own docker, they can't share.
+- every pod own its own log collector docker, they can't be shared.
 - one of container down in the pod cause the whole pod to restart
 - diffult to maintain for different environment, ex: you may not collect log from dev or staging.